Dyeing vs Printing in the Textile Industry: Key Differences and Processes

 Dyeing:

 Dyeing is one of the major procedures in the textile manufacturing process.
-Dying is the process where textile materials are become changed physically or chemically and looks colorful.
-In this process fabric, yarn and fibers are dyed.
+Dyeing is the process where textile materials are become changed physically or chemically and looks colorful.
+In this process, fabric, yarn and fibers are dyed.

 Fabric Dyeing